 A Kitchen Garden Has Three Main Characteristics:

 1. Convenience.
 One of the main characteristics of a kitchen garden is accessibility.
-It should be easy to grab the items you need to your prepare your daily meals.
+It should be easy to grab the items you need to prepare your daily meals.
 Therefore, a potager should be located as close to your food preparation area as possible.

 Imagine you are in the middle of preparing dinner when you suddenly realize “this marinade could use a little more rosemary.”
-Rather than trek out to your main vegetable garden while you have pots simmering on the stove, wouldn’t you rather be able to reach right outside your door to snip a couple sprigs?
+Rather than trek out to your main vegetable garden while you have pots simmering on the stove, wouldn’t you rather be able to reach right outside your door to snip a couple of sprigs?

 With a kitchen garden, the easier it is to grab what you need while you are cooking, the better.

 2. Size.
 Kitchen gardens are usually smaller than traditional gardens because they are situated so close to the house.
 This isn’t always the case, of course, but having a culinary garden close enough to offer easy access while you are cooking may limit the amount of space available.